lcezermf/sf_integrator/README.md

 ## Configuration

-First, create a new file in called `sf_integrator.rb` in `config/initializers` path.
+First, create a new file `sf_integrator.rb` in `config/initializers` path.

-In this file, you put this configs:
+In this file, you put this template config:

 ```ruby
 SfIntegrator::Integrator.configure do |config|